yusuke-takase/Falcons.jl/.ipynb_checkpoints/README-checkpoint.md

 ```

 ## Threading
 Falcons uses multithreading technology internally when computing pointing TOD.
-It uses the @threads macro provided by julia, and to use this feature, users need to make the following declarations in the configuration file of the computing environment (ex. .bashrc) in advance.
+It uses the `@threads` macro provided by Julia, and to use this feature, users need to make the following declarations in the configuration file of the computing environment (ex. `.bashrc`) in advance.
 ```bash
 export JULIA_NUM_THREADS=4
 ```